psaikido/hugle.uk/content/prose/thesium/020-conspiracy.md

 The pyramid sprang apart and the dots fanned out across the table.
 They all looked like they were bumping into each other.
 Doug and the Colonel sprang back.
-A disembodied voice of young boy said "No components found.
+A disembodied voice of a young boy said "No components found.
 Reform." and they all jiggled back to the centre of the table again and built back up into the phenomenally black pyramid.